connorcrowe/geoff/README.md

 Geoff takes a prompt in natural language, converts it into a spatial SQL query, and displays the result on a map - shortening the time from question to insight for planners, geographers, and more.

-**Problem Statement**
+**Problem Statement**: *Planners, NGOs, activists, public employees and more have questions with geospatial answers but are often limited by the collection and querying of spatial data.*

-*Planners, NGOs, activists, public employees and more have questions with geospatial answers but are often limited by the collection and querying of spatial data.*
+---

 ### Features